filecoin-project/filecoin-docs/content/en/about-filecoin/managing-assets/index.md

 ## Wallets

 <!--TODO: request out to Johnny to verify what goes in relref for the link in this section-->
+`FIL` is the native token of the Filecoin network.
+FIL tokens are used as an economic incentive to ensure data is stored reliably over time.

-Wallets provide a way to securely store digital assets. `FIL` is a native token, meaning it runs on its own blockchain and is not compatible with all wallets out of the box.
-[Wrapped FIL]{{< relref "wrapped-filecoin" >}} allows the token to interact with other blockchains if desired.
+Wallets provide a way to securely store digital assets.
+Here are some wallets with FIL support that you might consider.

+Note: If you are already running your own lotus node, you can also [manage FIL wallets from the command line](https://lotus.filecoin.io/lotus/manage/manage-fil/).

 ### Custodial vs. non-custodial